oap-project/sql-ds-cache/docs/User-Guide.md

 Update the configuration values in `scripts/spark_thrift_server_yarn_with_PMem.sh` to reflect your environment.
 Normally, you need to update the following configuration values to cache to PMem.

+- --num-executors
 - --driver-memory
 - --executor-memory
 - --executor-cores
 - --conf spark.oap.cache.strategy
-- --conf spark.executor.sql.oap.cache.guardian.memory.size
+- --conf spark.sql.oap.dcpmm.free.wait.threshold
-- --conf spark.executor.sql.oap.cache.persistent.memory.initial.size
+- --conf spark.executor.sql.oap.cache.external.client.pool.size

 These settings will override the values specified in Spark configuration file ( `spark-defaults.conf`).
 After the configuration is done, you can execute the following command to start Thrift Server.